-- Not Anymore online awareness & prevention training - SHARP Training (Sexual Harassment/Assault Response & Prevention Training) - Awareness events on each campus - Risk Management Training for students during college sponsored travel
+- Not Anymore online awareness and prevention training - SHARP Training (Sexual Harassment/Assault Response and Prevention Training) - · Awareness events on each campus - Risk management training for students during College-sponsored travel

-Not Anymore is an online program designed specifically for community colleges that educates students about the following topics that may occur on a college campus.
+Not Anymore is an online program designed specifically for community colleges that educates students about the following topics that may occur on a college campus:

 - Bystander Intervention

 - Consent

-- · Dating And Domestic Violence
+- Dating and Domestic Violence

 - Sexual Assault

-- Sexual Harassment
+- · Sexual Harassment

 - Stalking

 - Verbal Defense

-- The Role Of Alcohol
+- The Role of Alcohol

-SHARP Training is an on-campus training led by both a staff member and a SJC Police Officer.
-The training is specifically designed to train students and staff about behaviors that can keep situations from escalating that occur on a college campus.
+SHARP Training is an on-campus training led by both a staff member and a San Jacinto College police officer.
+The training is specifically designed to train students and staff about behaviors that can keep situations that occur on a college campus from escalating.

-Awareness Events are events that are coordinated by our Student Life Offices and our Educational Planning & Counseling Centers.
-Examples of awareness events include but are not limited to the following topics: domestic violence, stalking, alcohol and drug abuse, distracted driving, hunger and homelessness, eating disorders, and mental health.
+Awareness events are coordinated by the Student Engagement & Activities Offices and the Educational Planning, Counseling & Completion Offices.
+Examples of awareness events include, but are not limited to, the following topics: domestic violence, stalking, alcohol and drug abuse, distracted driving, hunger and homelessness, eating disorders and mental health.

-Risk Management Training is offered to all students who travel on college-sponsored over-night trips with their student clubs/organizations.
-You can find out more information by contacting your campus Student Life Office.
+Risk management training is offered to all students who travel on College-sponsored overnight trips with their student clubs/organizations.
+You can find out more information by contacting your campus Student Engagement & Activities Office.

-Preventing Discrimination and Sexual Violence is an interactive training program designed to educate employees about the Title IX and key provisions in the Campus SaVE Act.
+Preventing discrimination and sexual violence is an interactive training program designed to educate employees about Title IX and key provisions in the Campus SaVE Act.
 These provisions were incorporated into law through the Violence Against Women Act (VAWA) and the Violence Against Women Reauthorization Act (VAWRA), effectively amending the Clery Act.

-Unlawful Harassment Prevention is an online training program intended to clarify what constitutes sexual harassment, to raise the level of sensitivity regarding behaviors that might be interpreted as offensive, and to provide information about procedures available to employees for dealing with sexual harassment that they may observe or personally encounter in the workplace.
+Unlawful harassment prevention is an online training program intended to clarify what constitutes sexual harassment, to raise the level of sensitivity regarding behaviors that might be interpreted as offensive and to provide information about procedures available to employees for dealing with sexual harassment that they may observe or personally encounter in the workplace.